36. The Weimar Republic

 Right-wing groups like the Anti-Bolshevik League had been agitating against German Communists and the leaders of the Spartacus League even before the January uprising.
 The Anti-Bolshevik League in 1918 was founded by Eduard Stadtler (1886 – 1945) had begun advocating the creation of a “national socialist” dictatorship.[8]
 The circle around Stadtler and Heinrich von Gleichen (1882 – 1959) operated a magazine called Das Gewissen (“The Conscience”), which included Arthur Moeller van den Bruck, who would go on to become a major figure in the German Conservative Revolution and coin the term “Third Reich.”[9]
 Heinrich von Gleichen was a cousin of Friedrich Schiller’s last great-grandson, the writer Alexander von Gleichen-Rußwurm, whom he provided with a life annuity until old age.
 Gleichen played a leading role in the Kulturbund, founded in 1915 and supported by the Reich government, which included, among others, Max Planck, Walter Rathenau and Max Liebermann of the Berlin Secession movement of artists associated with Richard Dehmel’s Pan magazine.[10]

+During World War I, Walter Rathenau (1867 – 1922), who was one of Germany’s leading industrialists in the late German Empire, played a key role in the organization of the German war economy, and would become an influential figure in the politics of the Weimar Republic.
 According to the Jewish Encyclopedia, after 1880, the Gesellschaft der Freunde (“Society of Friends”)—founded by leading members of the Haskalah, around Moses Mendelssohn—became an organization where leading Jewish bankers, entrepreneurs, merchants, and managers met, including the Mendelssohns, Liebermanns, Ullsteins, Mosses, Rathenaus, and Bleichroeders.[11]
-On January 10, 1919, around fifty leading representatives of the German industrial, commercial and banking , many of them members of the Gesellschaft der Freunde, met and set up an Anti-Bolshevik Fund.
+On January 10, 1919, around fifty leading representatives of the German industry, commerce and banking, many of them members of the Gesellschaft der Freunde, met and set up an Anti-Bolshevik Fund.
 Among the invited participants were industry association head Hugo Stinnes, Albert Vögler, Carl Friedrich von Siemens, Otto Henrich of Siemens-Schuckert-Werke, Ernst von Borsig, Felix Deutsch from AEG, Arthur Salomonsohn from Disconto-Society.[12]
 Felix Deutsch (1858 – 1928) was a German-Jewish businessman and industrial manager who is considered a co-founder of AEG, one of the world’s largest electrical companies.
 Arthur Salomonsohn (1859 – 1930) was a German-Jewish banker.
 Deutsch, Salomonsohn and von Siemens were members of the Gesellschaft der Freunde.
 At the beginning of the Weimar Republic, Salomonsohn supported Hugo Stinnes and Albert Vögler in their projects to reorganize and vertically concentrate German industry through the formation of interest groups.[13]

 The group, according to Stadtler, agreed to provide 500 million marks in funding to all anti-Bolshevik groups, including the Anti-Bolshevik League and the right-wing Freikorps (“(Free Corps”), who were motivated by Pan-German militarism and völkisch doctrines.[14]
 Following the Armistice of 1918, and of the Bolshevik revolution, as there were many disturbances throughout Germany, World War I General Georg Ludwig Rudolf Maercker (1865 – 1924) suggested the formation of Freikorps to suppress these and a number of formations formed themselves, usually around individual army officers.[15]
 Maercker paid strict attention to discipline and subordinated the Freikorps to the Reich government.